Will Taylor, fishing guide and owner of Fly Shop Co. of Blue Ridge, Georgia, shows off a trout.

 After a long day of fishing, rest your head at one of the accommodations tailored to outdoors lovers.

-In Clarkesville, Blackhawk Fly Fishing also an 1800s farmhouse furnished with antiques where fly fishers can stay.
+In Clarkesville, Blackhawk Fly Fishing also has an 1800s farmhouse furnished with antiques where fly fishers can stay.

 Near Clayton, Hatch Camp and Art Farm is a beloved campground with six sites inspired by the local traditions of fly fishing, music and art.
 They have a catch-and-release stream, a private guided trout stream, a fly shop and music venue.